AliceO2Group/Run3Analysisvalidation/README.md

  * Defaults to `config_input.sh` (in the current directory).

 `<task config>` Task configuration
- * Bash script that cleans the directory, deactivates step, modifies JSON, generates step scripts.
+ * Bash script that cleans the directory, deactivates steps, modifies the JSON file, generates step scripts.
  * This script defines what the validation steps will do.
  * Defaults to `config_tasks.sh` (in the current directory).
  * Provides these mandatory functions: